Passport to Health Careers

 Request Your Passport to Health Careers Today!

-To activate this passport, please contact and gain prior approval from your region’s NC AHEC director of health careers and workforce diversity.
+To activate this passport, please contact and gain prior approval from your region’s NC AHEC director of health careers.
 Your health careers director will be your tour guide to determining the best way to begin your journey through the many health careers programs offered by NC AHEC.
 Click on the AHEC region below that serves your county for more information about each region’s health careers program offerings.

 Area L AHEC – Debby Futrell, debby.futrell@arealahec.org